· David Cruz · Schools & Special Education · 7 min read

 The Path Forward

-What data tools do is remove barriers between knowledge and application.
-They standardize procedures so everyone collects the same way.
-They provide immediate feedback so staff see results.
-They enable remote oversight so BCBAs can support more classrooms.
-They create documentation so schools can demonstrate compliance.
+Schools face real constraints - limited BCBA time, high paraprofessional turnover, competing demands on special education staff.
+Data collection apps don’t replace clinical expertise, but they remove barriers between knowledge and application.
+They standardize procedures so everyone collects the same way, provide immediate feedback so staff see results, enable remote oversight so BCBAs can support more classrooms, and create documentation so schools can demonstrate compliance.

 Ready to Explore?